damogranlabs/classy_blocks/README.md

 `Mesh` only contains a list of blocks.
 Each block self-contains its data.
 Since blocks share vertices and edges and blockMesh needs separate lists of the latter, `Mesh.prepare_data()` will traverse its list of blocks and store vertices and edges to separate lists.
 During that it will check for duplicates and drop them.
 It will also collect patches from all blocks and store them into a template-readable list.

 ## Bonus: geometry functions
-Check out `functions.py` for bonus functions.
+Check out `util/geometry.py` for bonus functions.
 More about that is written in my blog post, [https://damogranlabs.com/2019/11/points-and-vectors/].
 There are also a couple of functions used in the example.
 Of course you are free to use your own :)

 # TODO
- - More sophisticated tests
- - Neighbour awareness between blocks (consistent grading, cell count, etc.)
- - Block.size (multiple issues)
+ - `block.count_to_size()` (take smallest/biggest/average size)
  - More examples from real life
     - heater/boiler
     - labyrinth seals
     - rotating annulus (Taylor-Couette vortex)
+    - More tests (and more sophisticated ones!)
+    - Include examples in tests
  - Package (`pip install...`)